Main Salmon

 Mile 23.8 – Sandy Hole Camp:

 River Right.
-On right hand bend, look for single Ponderosa.
+On the right-hand bend, look for a single Ponderosa.
 A good lunch spot after a stop at Barth.
 Small camp – probably okay for two or three tents.

 Mile 24.2 – Poor Bar: